Create index in MongoDB

 weightdocumentsIt denotes the importance of the field relative to the other indexed fields in terms of the score.

 These are some of the options that are used in the createIndex() method.
-And, some other options are also there that is provided by MongoDB as Collation, text Indexes, 2dsphare, 2d, geoHaystack, wildcard.
+Additionally, MongoDB offers several other options, including Collationtext Indexes2dsphere2dgeoHaystack, and wildcard.

 Read: Import CSV into MongoDB